Tessa’s Recipe Rundown

 Can I Freeze These Soft Double Chocolate Chip Cookies?

 Yes!
-This Double Chocolate Chip Cookie recipe freezes well.
-Freeze the pre-portioned cookie dough balls in a freezer-safe container, tightly wrapped in plastic wrap, or in a Ziploc bag.
-Allow them to thaw overnight in the fridge or for 30-60 minutes at room temperature, then bake as directed below.
+Soft Batch Double Chocolate Chip Cookies freeze well.
+Place the portioned cookie dough balls in an airtight container and freeze for up to 6 weeks.
+Allow them to thaw overnight in the fridge, or for 30-60 minutes at room temperature, then bake as directed below.

 Check out my How to Freeze Cookie Dough article for step-by-step instructions (and how to bake from frozen).